 Index Funds: Vanguard

 If you’re looking to invest in index funds, the pioneer of low cost investing options is Vanguard.
-I have used them in the past and I suggest anyone going down the indexing route choose Vanguard.
+I suggest anyone going down the indexing route choose Vanguard.
 These days I mostly invest in Australian Listed Investment Companies (LICs) – see why here.
 For overseas investing though, I would not hesitate to use Vanguard.

-If you want to invest in Vanguard funds by going direct to them, the fees are a little expensive.
-The cheapest way to do so is by purchasing units in the ETF via an online stockbroker.
-The fees are much lower.
-The Australian Shares Index Fund has a fee of 0.75% for the managed fund version, but a fee of only 0.14% for the ETF version.
-It makes a huge difference when it’s essentially the same investment.
+If you want to invest in Vanguard funds by going direct to them, the fees are a little bit expensive.
+The cheapest way to do so is by purchasing units in the ETF version, via an online stockbroker.
+But there is huge convenience going direct to Vanguard.
+You can get started and then Bpay in small amounts whenever you want, and never have to look at a stock price!

 Online Stockbroker: CMC Markets Stockbroking

 I refuse to call it a ‘share trading account’, because it creates the assumption that we’re trading shares and speculating, which we are not!
 We are buying little pieces of businesses to own for the long term, which will shower us with growing dividends for us to live on.